Coffeyville Community College Work Study Program

 Early Learning Center Boys and Girls Club Student Assistant, Supervisor-Griffin Walker

 Interact with children while engaged in an educational based activity.
-Cleaning up the room when the program ends
+Cleaning up the room when the program ends each day.

 Hours per week- 15